JiaGengChang/autoencoders/README.md

 # Self-supervised learning with autoencoders
-This is a classical autoencoder for intended for CPU training, that is written in optimized code using C.
+This is a classical autoencoder written in optimized code using C, intended for CPU training.

 ![banner plot](plots/mlp_banner.png)